telerik/maui-docs/knowledge-base/adding-select-all-option-combobox-dropdown-net-maui.md

 }
 ```

 That's it!
-You have successfully added a select all option in the dropdown list to the ComboBox for .NET MAUI.
+You have successfully added a **Select All** option in the drop-down list of the ComboBox for .NET MAUI.

-## Notes

-- Customize the appearance of the select all option to match your application's design.
+>tip Next, customize the appearance of the **Select All** option to match your application's design.

 ## See Also